annienaumann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: 29 May 2017

+**Today's Progress**: Started some challenges on FreeCodeCamp's 'Responsive Design with Bootstrap' section.
+Frustration set in at some point, but once I googled the solution it was fine.
+The HTML/CSS languages are starting to make sense in my head now.
+Bedtime reading of Coding for Dummies - to understand how software/coding development plays a huge part in todays society.

+**Thoughts:** I'm really enjoying learning how to code and watching things be developed in front of my eyes.
+Can't wait to continue.

+**Link to work:** Last challenge I completed, got me a little stumped I must admit, as I didnt know where to put "form-control" - in the end it was so obvious!
+[FreeCodeCamp](https://www.freecodecamp.com/challenges/style-text-inputs-as-form-controls)

 ### Day 1: 28 May 2017

 **Today's Progress**: Completed 34 Items in FCC's Front End Developer Curriculum - mainly focusing on HTML, CSS basics.
 Read the 1st chapter of 'Coding for Dummies'.
 Connected with the #100daysofcode crew on twitter.